 The desire to live longer has long been a fascination and focus of what is referred to as “lifespan extension” science, dedicated to helping humans live longer and more importantly, free from diseases normally associated with aging.
 Momentum has gained in clinical research and financial interest from leading biotech companies including Google’s Calico, which in 2018 announced a $1 billion dollar investment in age-related research.

-One of the most promising age-reversal protocols utilizes anti-cancer and transplant anti-rejection drugs to heighten older patients’ immune systems, as well as a reduction in contracting bronchitis, and a more positive reaction to the flu vaccine.
+One of the most promising age-reversal protocols utilizes anti-cancer and transplant anti-rejection drugs to heighten older patients’ immune systems, as well as a reduction in contracting bronchitis.
 The research has studied the impact of this drug cocktail on extending the lifespan of yeast, worms, and mice.
 The current research is focused on the central benefit of the drug — enhancing the immune support system that is so often diminished as we age.

 In 2015, research showed that the blood proteins in younger mice had a dramatic impact on the aging process of older mice.
 As recent as January 2019, a group of researchers studied the impact of treating those suffering from the lung disease Idiopathic Pulmonary Fibrosis (IPF), with a new kind of protocol, employing a cocktail made from a leukemia drug and a supplement that eliminated the damaged, or dying cells.
 Healthy cells were allowed to prosper, reversing the cell’s aging process and extending the participants’ lifespans.